 The symptoms of mastoiditis are similar to those of an ear infection.
 They include:

-In some cases, mastoiditis may result in the development of a brain abscess or other complications involving the skull.
-The symptoms of these conditions include severe headaches and swelling behind the eyes.
+In some cases, mastoiditis may result in the development of a brain abscess or other complications involving your skull.
+The symptoms of these conditions include severe headaches and swelling behind your eyes.
 This swelling is known as papilledema.

 If you have symptoms of an ear infection, your doctor will examine your ears and head to determine if the infection has spread to your mastoid bone.

-The mastoid bone is located in the inner ear and may not be visible due to the infection.
+The mastoid bone is located in your inner ear and may not be visible due to the infection.
 Your doctor may perform other tests to confirm the diagnosis.
 These include:

-If the tests confirm a diagnosis of mastoiditis, your doctor may also perform a lumbar puncture (spinal tap).
+If the tests confirm a diagnosis of mastoiditis, your doctor may also perform a lumbar puncture, or spinal tap.
 This test will allow your doctor to determine if the infection is present in your spinal column.

 Mastoiditis is a potentially life-threatening condition.
 Initial treatment for a severe infection may include hospitalization.
-You will receive antibiotic medication through a vein in your arm (intravenously) while at the hospital.
+You will receive antibiotic medication through a vein in your arm, or intravenously, while at the hospital.
 You will need to take oral antibiotics at home for several days after leaving the hospital.

 Treatment of mastoiditis can be difficult because the mastoid bone is located deep inside your ear.
 Serious health problems may result if treatment isn’t effective or if the infection isn’t treated before damaging the mastoid.
 These health problems include: